You have 0 product(s) in your cart.

 Blue gropers are known as the friendliest fish in the sea, capable of growing over a meter in length as well as a weight of 25 kg.
-It is a favourite with divers because it is like a Labrador dog, swimming up to you and visiting and being very friendly.
+It is a favourite with scuba divers because it is like a Labrador dog, swimming up to you and visiting and being very friendly.
 In Sydney, blue gropers are regular sights for divers, and you are certain to encounter them during your open water course.

 Weedy Sea Dragons are distinct to Australia and are found in the waters around Sydney.
 Closely related to the seahorse, the Weedy Sea Dragons are distinctive in their behaviour as much as their magnificent colourful and weedy appearance.
-If you are doing your training at Kurnell or Bare Island, you will have a good chance to see them.
+If you are doing your learning to scuba dive course at Kurnell or Bare Island, you will have a good chance to scuba dive with them.

 Port Jackson Sharks:

 The Port Jackson Shark is the most common shark found in the waters around Sydney.
 It grows to about 1.65 M in length and is considered non-threatening to humans.
 These sharks are regularly seen by students on PADI courses between June and October.
-However, many students who take their PADI scuba diving certification during January and February are lucky enough to see baby sharks hatching out of their eggs.
+However, many students who take their PADI scuba diver certification during January and February are lucky enough to see baby sharks hatching out of their eggs.

 Many new divers are surprised to learn that turtles can often be spotted while diving around Sydney.
 I have had students see a turtle nibbling on kelp at their feet as they entered the water at Bare Island.
-It should be noted that there are three species of turtles that are see regularly in Sydney waters: the Green Turtle, the Loggerhead Turtle, and the Leatherback Turtle.
+It should be noted that there are three species of turtles that are seen regularly in Sydney waters: the Green Turtle, the Loggerhead Turtle, and the Leatherback Turtle.
 Such turtles are frequently spotted on the northern side of Bare Island Reef, out in Sydney waters.

 Goatfish fascinate new divers more than other fish that they take note of during their open water course.
-They are fascinated by their vigorous feeding behaviour with barbels and mouth, which leads to stirring-up on sediments and associated detritus particles high into the water column.
+They are fascinated by their vigorous feeding behaviour with barbels and mouth, which leads to the stirring-up of sediments and associated detritus particles high into the water column.
 Although most experienced divers do not even notice these small fish, they always are raised by students when the dive is being logged.

 Sponges are simple colonial animals.
 Sponges feed by filtering tiny food particles from the current of water that they create around themselves.
 There are around 160 species in Sydney.
-They range in colour from orange to purple to yellow, and occasionally black.
+They range in colour from orange to purple to yellow and occasionally black.